milandicic/readability-api/README.md

 ### Running Behind a Reverse Proxy

 The API is configured to work seamlessly behind a reverse proxy.
 The `trust proxy` setting is enabled by default to properly handle client IP addresses for rate limiting.

+### Security Headers

+The API uses Helmet middleware to automatically set security-related HTTP headers including:
+- Content-Security-Policy
+- X-XSS-Protection
+- X-Frame-Options
+- X-Content-Type-Options
+- Strict-Transport-Security

+These headers help protect against common web vulnerabilities such as XSS, clickjacking, and content type sniffing.

+### Graceful Shutdown

+The API implements a graceful shutdown mechanism that:
+- Properly handles termination signals (SIGTERM, SIGINT)
+- Stops accepting new connections while completing in-progress requests
+- Performs a clean shutdown with a 10-second timeout for lingering connections
+- Logs the shutdown process

+This ensures the application behaves reliably in containerized environments (such as Docker) and during manual restarts.

 ### Handling Large HTML Content